Tamable/j-leger/README.md

 # j-léger
-Welcome to j-léger, a DOM manipulation library written in plain vanilla JavaScript
+Welcome to j-léger, a DOM manipulation library written in plain vanilla JavaScript!

 **Live (TBD)**

-j-léger is a JavaScript library inspired by jQuery for handling events, manipulating the DOM, and making ajax requests.
+j-léger is a JavaScript library inspired by jQuery for handling events, manipulating the DOM, and making AJAX requests.
 Its functions enable users to do the following:

 * Traverse and manipulate the DOM;
 * Add and remove event handlers to DOM nodes / HTML elements;
 * Queue up callback functions to be executed after the HTML has finished rendering; and
-* Perform simple HTTP (ajax) requests.
+* Perform simple HTTP (AJAX) requests.

 ## Core function